dicksonpun/OUROBOROS/README.md

 Desktop GUI Demo based on C# and Material Design in XAML.

-This C# application demonstrates a proof of concept regarding how UI elements are used and referenced.
+This C# project is a proof of concept on how Material Design in XAML is used and referenced in an WPF application.

 The prototype demo consists primarily of GUI logic.